FeastFramework/framework/docs/models.md

 3. `BaseMapper::delete` - This method takes a Model as an argument and will delete the corresponding record based on the primary key.
 It will return either 0 or 1 (the count deleted from the database).

+#### Events

+FEAST has methods for different database events that you can override in the child class.
+These events can fire when a model is saved or when a model is deleted.
+The methods are `onSave` and `onDelete`.

+Note that `onDelete` will only fire if `delete` is called, rather than the other deletion methods, as delete is the only method that has access to a model.

 [Back to Top](#working-with-databases)

 ## Working with Migrations